olebole/python-cpl/doc/install.rst

   python setup.py install --prefix=PREFIX

-To specify non-standard include and library paths for CPL, the environment variables :envvar:`LIBRARY_PATH` and :envvar:`INCLUDE_PATH` may be used.
+There are other options available as well; use the :option:`--help` option to list them.

 Test suite
 ----------

-The test suite can be downloaded as tar file `python-cpl-test-0.3.8.tar.gz <python-cpl-test-0.3.8.tar.gz>`_.
+The test suite can be downloaded as tar file `python-cpl-test-0.4.tar.gz <python-cpl-test-0.4.tar.gz>`_.
 There are a number of tests defined in :file:`test/TestRecipe.py`.
 To run them, you need first to compile the recipe in :file:`test/iiinstrumentp/`::